More about: 4 Best Day Trips from Queenstown

 Tips for a trip from Queenstown

 If you're planning a trip to the surrounding area, bear in mind that these places are full of glaciers, mountains and lakes, so if you're visiting Queenstown in winter you could be in for some harsh weather, in some cases freezing temperatures.
-It is therefore ideal to pack warm clothing and warm clothing to enhance your experience.
+It's therefore ideal to pack warm clothing and warm clothing to enhance your experience.

-In addition, if you are planning a visit during the summer or peak season months, I advise you to book tours in advance to avoid losing your place on these tours or having them increase in price due to last minute bookings.
+In addition, if you are planning a visit during the summer or during peak season months, I advise you to book tours in advance to avoid losing your place on these tours or having them increase in price due to last minute bookings.

 This region of New Zealand is also famous for its mountainous landscapes, crystal clear lakes and national parks, making it an ideal destination for those looking to connect with nature.
 And the numerous tours available allow you to explore these landscapes at their best, whether it's hiking, boating, scenic flights or tours in specialised vehicles.